Detecting Hidden Webcams with Delay-Tolerant Similarity of Simultaneous Observation: Methodology

 Initially, we utilized the techniques used by \cite{lagesse_detecting_2018} to detect cyber-physical correlations; however, relying solely on Pearson's correlation coefficient resulted in an unacceptable number of false positives in some of our environments.
 As shown in figure \ref{fig:spycamcc}, the correlation coefficient did result in visually different results; however, the standard deviations were so large that it was not useful as a classifier by itself.
 To counter this problem, we utilized several additional distance measures.
 In the case of comparing recorded videos with streaming network traffic, the correlation coefficient had so little predictive power that we did not include its results in the evaluation.

 After the byte-per-second streams are extracted, we further conduct statistical analysis to calculate the relationship between the two data streams.
 Before performing any statistical analysis, data normalization is applied.
-In this project, Correlation Coefficient (CC), Dynamic Time Warping (DTW), Jensen-Shannon divergence (JSD), and Kullback-Leibler divergence (KLD) are selected to measure the relationships between the two data streams.
-CC is a statistical measure to calculate the correlation between two variables, and DTW is another algorithm to measure similarity between two temporal sequences.
+In this project, Correlation Coefficient (CC), Dynamic Time Warping (DTW), Jensen-Shannon divergence (JSD), Kullback-Leibler divergence (KLD), Cramer distance (CD), Energy distance (ED), and Wasserstein distance (WD) are selected to measure the relationships between the two data streams.
+These tests were selected because the capture a wide variety of ways that two distributions can be similar.
+CC is a statistical measure to calculate the correlation between two variables and was examined due to its effectiveness in our previous work \cite{lagesse_detecting_2018}, and DTW was examined since it is used to measure similarity between two temporal sequences.
+CC and DTW had the least predictive power, so we then considered other statistical measures, but we mention them here for informational purposes.
 KLD calculates the differences between two normally distributed data samples and JSD measures the similarity between two probability distributions.
+KLD was chosen because of the distances between the averages of spying and non-spying traffic while JSD was chosen because of the separation of the standard deviation of spying and non-spying traffic.
+WD measures the underlying difference in geometries of two probability distributions.
+CD is very similar to WD except that it also provides unbiased sample gradients.
+ED is also similar to CD except that it is rotation invariant.
+WD, CD, and ED were selected because they rely on the distance caused by the Cumulative Distribution Function which makes them more robust to minor timing mismatches caused by processing delay in the hidden camera.